pknipp/physics-sims/README.md

     this.setState({ Ts, time: 0 });
 }
 ```
-* I solve this difference equation via the Crank-Nicolson method, which requires solving a tridiagonal set of linear equations.
-The accuracy of this "implicit" method is 2nd order in time, so the time-complexity is *O*(1/&epsilon;<sup>1/2</sup>), where &epsilon; is the desired accuracy.
-In order to eliminate unphysical Gibbs-phenomenon behavior at the boundaries, I use a two-timestep average to smooth out the oscillations.
+* I solve the difference equation via the [Crank-Nicolson method](https://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method), which requires solving a [tridiagonal](https://en.wikipedia.org/wiki/Tridiagonal_matrix) set of linear equations.
+The accuracy of this [implicit](https://en.wikipedia.org/wiki/Explicit_and_implicit_methods) method is 2nd order in time, so the time-complexity is *O*(1/&epsilon;<sup>1/2</sup>), where &epsilon; is the desired accuracy.
+In order to eliminate unphysical [Gibbs-phenomenon](https://en.wikipedia.org/wiki/Gibbs_phenomenon) behavior at the boundaries, I use a two-timestep average to smooth out the oscillations.

 ```
 tridiag = _ => {